 Your skin might go red or darker in the treatment area.
 You might also get slight redness or darkening on the other side of your body.
 This is where the radiotherapy beams leave the body.

 Chemotherapy combined with radiotherapy can make some side effects worse.
-Speak to your doctor or nurse if you are worried about side effects.
+Combining these treatments is called chemoradiotherapy.